vicgarcia/ctaql/README.md

-ctaql is an experiment with [GraphQL](https://graphql.org/) to provide access to the [CTA Bus Tracker API](https://www.transitchicago.com/developers/bustracker/).
+ctaql is an experiment with [GraphQL](https://graphql.org/) to provide access to the [CTA Bus Tracker](https://www.transitchicago.com/developers/bustracker/) API.
 [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/) is used to define a schema that describes the data and implement the query logic to retrieve the [bustracker](https://github.com/vicgarcia/bustracker) data.

 ### see it in action at [https://ctaql.rockst4r.net](https://ctaql.rockst4r.net/#query=%7B%0A%20%20route(number%3A%20%22151%22)%20%7B%0A%20%20%20%20number%0A%20%20%20%20name%0A%20%20%20%20vehicles%20%7B%0A%20%20%20%20%20%20number%0A%20%20%20%20%20%20destination%0A%20%20%20%20%20%20heading%0A%20%20%20%20%20%20latitude%0A%20%20%20%20%20%20longitude%0A%20%20%20%20%7D%20%20%20%20%0A%20%20%20%20directions%20%7B%0A%20%20%20%20%20%20direction%0A%20%20%20%20%7D%0A%20%20%20%20stops%20%7B%0A%20%20%20%20%20%20number%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20latitude%0A%20%20%20%20%20%20longitude%0A%20%20%20%20%20%20direction%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D)

-try running these queries
+example queries

 **get list of all bus routes**
 ```